fobdev/standings/README.md

 # standings-fetch
+basic application that make GET requests from a public API.<br>
 available at **https://standings-fetch.herokuapp.com/**
-basic application that make GET requests from a public API

 ### to-do list
  - [x] fetch the first endpoint from the backend API and display it on React with icon, abbr, name, button)